Majorana zero modes in dislocations of Sr$_2$RuO$_4$

 Both the primary and secondary weak topological indices can be probed by dislocations.
-The primary weak indices ${\bf n}$ lead to $N_1={\bf n\cdot b}$ number of chiral Majorana modes propagating along the dislocation\cite{ran2010}.
-Note that $N_1$ is independent of the dislocation direction ${\bf l}$ and thus topological.
-The sign of the integer $N_1$ determines the chirality of the edge state, which is defined with respect to ${\bf l}$.
-This fact can be easily understood for an edge dislocation with ${\bf n}$ perpendicular to ${\bf l}$, in which case the dislocation can be obtained by adding an additional layer of chiral 2D TSC to one side of the dislocation line, as is illustrated in Fig. \ref{fig2} (a).
-The secondary weak indices $\bv$ lead to non-chiral 1D Majorana modes if $N_2=\left({\bf b}\times{\bf l}\right)\cdot\bv=1$ mod $2$.
-The modes determined by $N_2$ are like the ``weak" analog of the ``strong" modes determined by $N_1.$ The dependence of $N_2$ on the variable direction ${\bf l}$ indicates that topological stability will require an additional symmetry which in this case is translation symmetry along the dislocation (\emph{i.e.} the direction ${\bf l}$ cannot change along the dislocation line).
-The non-chiral Majorana propagating modes are protected by translation symmetry along the dislocation, since its left and right moving branches are around the 1D momenta $0$ and $\pi$, which cannot be coupled without breaking translation symmetry.
-Also we see that $N_2$ is nontrivial only for edge dislocations with ${\bf b}\times {\bf l}\neq 0$.
-In the topologically equivalent decoupled chain limit (which is appropriate for a system with $\bv\neq 0$) the dislocation bound states can be understood intuitively, as is illustrated in Fig. \ref{fig2} (b).
-Decoupled 1D Majorana chains along the $\bv$ direction terminate at the dislocation line and the Majorana zero modes at their end points couple to form the 1D non-chiral Majorana edge state.
-It is thus intuitive to take $N_1$ to be akin to a ``strong" \emph{dislocation} invariant and $N_2$ to be a ``weak" \emph{dislocation} invariant.
+The primary weak indices ${\bf n}$ in class D lead to branches of chiral Majorana modes propagating along the dislocation\cite{ran2010}.
+Note that $N_1$ is independent of the dislocation tangent vector ${\bf l},$ and is thus topologically protected.
+The sign of the integer $N_1$ determines the chirality of the localized state, which is defined with respect to ${\bf l}$.
+This fact can be easily understood for an edge dislocation with ${\bf n}$ perpendicular to ${\bf l}$, in which case the dislocation can be obtained by adding an additional layer of chiral 2D TSC on one side of the dislocation line, as is illustrated in Fig. \ref{fig2} (a), i.e. we just imagine jamming an extra partial-plane of a 2D strong chiral TSC into the layered system.

+The secondary weak indices $\bv$ lead to non-chiral 1D propagating Majorana modes on the dislocation line if The modes determined by $N_2$ are like the ``weak" analog of the ``strong" modes determined by $N_1.$ This fact can be easily understood using a similar picture for an edge dislocation, in which case the dislocation can be obtained by adding an additional layer of a \emph{weak} 2D TSC on one side of the dislocation line, as is illustrated in Fig. \ref{fig2} (b), i.e. we imagine jamming an extra partial-plane of a 2D weak TSC into the layered system.

+For the secondary weak invariant, the dislocation line is thus like the edge of a weak TSC and requires translation symmetry to have protected modes.
+We can see this because of the dependence of $N_2$ on the variable direction ${\bf l},$ which indicates that topological stability will require an additional symmetry which in this case is translation symmetry along the dislocation (\emph{i.e.} the direction ${\bf l}$ cannot change along the dislocation line).
+The non-chiral Majorana propagating modes are protected by translation symmetry along the dislocation, since its left and right moving branches are around $k=0$ and $k=\pi$ ($k$ is the momentum parallel to the translation invariant dislocation line), which cannot be coupled without breaking translation symmetry.
+Also we see that $N_2$ can be nontrivial only for edge dislocations, i.e. ${\bf b}\times {\bf l}\neq 0$ must be satisfied.